Ronias7/calculator-software-made-with-python/README.md

-# Calculator Software Using Python
+# Calculator Software made with Python

 A simple calculator software for a school project.
 It includes a GUI made with Tkinter.